rafael-abuawad/school-sys/README.md

 # Academic web system
 A complete system (front-end + back-end) that enables **administrators to manage a academic institution** and lets **students manage their everyday tasks**.
-This repository contains the code for the back-end as well as the code for the front-end, this a **fullstack webapp** that haa many features.
+This repository contains the code for the back-end as well as the code for the front-end, this a **fullstack webapp** that has many features.

 # Features
  - ## Classes, school years and homeworks